Brad Pit And Neri Oxman Relationship Revealed After Photograph Of Rumored Couple Surfaces

 Since Brad Pitt separated from Angelina Jolie in 2016, his relationship status has been under intense media curiosity.
 Amid rumors of a reconciliation with first wife Jennifer Aniston, Brad Pitt’s relationship with MIT professor Neri Oxman seems to have started several months ago.

-According to The Daily Mail, Pitt was at the Massachusetts Institute of Technology back in November last year where he reportedly dropped by one of Oxman’s lectures.
+According to the Daily Mail, Pitt was at the Massachusetts Institute of Technology back in November last year where he reportedly dropped by one of Oxman’s lectures.

 While many students took photos with the A-list actor that appeared on Instagram, a photo of Brad Pitt and Neri Oxman has emerged.
 In a group shot, Brad Pitt is seen standing next to Oxman as they smile for the photo.
 The World War Z star wore an all-black casual outfit during the visit to MIT.

 People magazine reports that Oxman is a genius and the professor bonded with Pitt over their love for architecture.
 The rumored couple met through an architecture project at the institute.
 The 42-year-old works at MIT as a professor of media arts and sciences at the school’s Media Lab, according to the publication.

 People adds that Pitt and Oxman have been casually dating.
 However, it has not yet evolved into a serious relationship, per a source for the publication.